 Consultancy With over 45 years experience in the research and documentation of human spaceflight Dave Shayler offers authoritative and informative consultancy work suitable for companies, authors, various media and the general public.
 Dave has completed research trips to the United States and Russia as well as work with media organisations such as BBC, Channel 4 and Sky News and featuring on local radio stations in the UK well as radio networks in Australia, Canada, New Zealand, Russia and the United States.
 Over the years Dave and Astro Info Service have co-operated with several science based museums and AIS is always willing to discuss support and consultancy work with educational establishments and science and technology centres.
 Our work has included co-operative ventures, lectures and workshops with ‘The Star Centre’ in Keighley, ‘National Space Centre’ in Leicester, ‘The Dudley Museum’ in the West Midlands, ‘Ironbridge Gorge Museum’ in Shropshire, The Gunpowder Museum at Waltham Abbey and at ‘RAF Cosford Museum’ Nr Wolverhampton.
 In 2014, Dave served as a member of the advisory committee for the London Science Museum in preparation for their 'Cosmonauts Birth of the Space Age' Exhibition held during 2015 and 2016.

-Co-Authorship in addition to solo writing projects, Dave has participated in a number of co-operative ventures in article and book writing.
+Co-Authorship in addition to solo writing projects, Dave has participated in a number of co-operative ventures in articles and book writing.
 He welcomes discussions on any future co-operative projects with other authors.

 Further details of all of the above can be found throughout this site